Join the RHS today and support our charitable work

 Now's the time to prune apples, pears, quinces and medlars.
 If you're planting new trees and bushes, ensure the ground is not too wet or frosted.
 Meanwhile, clear late-season debris off the vegetable plots, and dispose.

 Plant new trees and bushes.
-Don't plant if the ground is too wet or frosted.
+Don't plant if the ground is waterlogged or frozen.

 Plant shallots and garlic in mild areas with well-drained soil.